phalt/blog/content/_index.md

 - Postgres
 - Git
 - HTTP
+- REST
 - graphQL

-Paul has worked with the following technologies in the past:
+I have also worked with the following technologies in the past:

 - PHP
 - C++